gammapy/gammapy/docs/index.rst

 (Caveat: for modeling and fitting we use Sherpa at the moment, which is not available on Windows and porting to Python 3 is still work in progress.)

-Once you have it running, we suggest you head over to the 5 minute :ref:`getting-started` tutorial.
+Once you have it running, we suggest you head over to the :ref:`getting-started` tutorial.

 .. _gammapy_news: